What does a Lead Mechanic do?

 Qualifications

-- Minimum of 5 years of experience as a mechanic, with at least 2 years in a leadership role.
+- Minimum of 5 years of experience as a mechanic or in a similar role.

-- Strong knowledge of automotive repair and maintenance practices.
+- Strong knowledge of automotive repair, maintenance, and diagnostics.

 Is becoming a Lead Mechanic a good career path?